hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Managing-Peers.md

 * Monitor node health.
 For example, if peers are reporting increasing difficulties but node is stuck at the same block number, the node may be on a different fork to most peers.

+* Determine which protocol level peers are communicating with.
+For example, to see if `"version": 65` is being used to reduce transaction sharing traffic.

 ## Node connections

 The default logging configuration does not list node connection and disconnection messages.